silvacms/documentation/source/silva/apache.rst

 Configuring Apache to present your site to the world
 ====================================================

-Zope is runs its own web server.
-It can host multiple Silva sites with different URLs.
-However it is difficult to configure which URLs the Zope will, with which Silva site.
-To solve this problem use Apache to handle *routing*.
+By default Zope have its own web server, which can host multiple Silva sites.
+However it is difficult to configure to which URLs Zope is going to reply, and with which Silva site.

+To solve this, people uses for instance Apache in proxy mode, that will let them rewrite URLs and *route* them to the correct Silva site within Zope.

 Configuring rewrite rules in Apache
 -----------------------------------